SrikanthVelpuri/Mask_RCNN/README.md

 Here is the sample video of instance segmentation of objects using Mask-RCNN https://youtu.be/2YfW8VDSvZo

-Sample of this video tested on Busy Indian Roads : https://www.youtube.com/watch?v=o6XQ79yozO8
+This model tested on Busy Indian Roads : https://www.youtube.com/watch?v=o6XQ79yozO8

 ### Sample Images tested using Mask-RCNN